 Some physicians prescribe CPAP as part of the treatment for certain sleep disorders.
-Nevertheless, it might be difficult for patients to instantly follow this treatment without having some concerns and facing some challenges.
+Nevertheless, patients might find difficult to instantly follow this treatment without having concerns and facing some challenges.

-Although it is extremely beneficial for improving one’s health condition while sleeping, CPAP is not the most comfortable device to accommodate in one’s life.
-However, depending on a person’s behaviors and actions, getting used to this device might happen sooner than expected, with light to moderate difficulties.
-In fact, some people are able to accept it as part of their daily routine in only a matter of few weeks.
+Although it is beneficial for improving one’s health condition while sleeping, CPAP is not the most comfortable device to accommodate in one’s life.
+However, depending on a person’s behaviors and actions, accustoming could be easier with light to moderate difficulties.
+In fact, some people accept it as part of their daily routine in only a ew weeks.

 “Treatment with PAP (Positive Airway Pressure) should ideally be approached on a case management basis utilizing a multidisciplinary care team that can include a sleep specialist, the referring physician, nursing personnel, respiratory therapist, and sleep technologist.
 Patients should be educated about the function, care, and maintenance of their equipment, the benefits of PAP therapy, and potential problems.
 Patients, in conjunction with their care team, should work together to select the most appropriate PAP interface.
 The nasal airway is the preferred delivery route, however, alternatives may be tried to accommodate for comfort or difficulties.
 The addition of heated humidification and a systematic educational program is indicated to improve CPAP (Continuous Positive Airway Pressure) utilization.
 CPAP usage should be objectively monitored with time meters to help assure utilization.
 CPAP and BPAP (Bilevel Positive Airway Pressure) therapy are safe; side effects and adverse events are mainly minor and reversible.”2